zoohairi/rehab-mate/README.md

 # 🤖 RehabMate - Smart Rehabilitation Assistant

-Note: Please use `API` branch.
 RehabMate is a mobile healthcare application designed to **support individuals recovering from injuries or surgeries** using **smartwatch technology and motion tracking**.
-By leveraging motion sensors and AI-driven feedback, RehabMate ensures users perform rehabilitation exercises correctly, reducing the risk of re-injury and optimizing recovery progress.
+By leveraging motion sensors and AI-driven feedback, RehabMate ensures users perform rehabilitation exercises correctly, reducing the risk of re-injury and optimizing recovery progress. <br>
+Note: Please use and time-track submission on `API` branch.

 ---